Dr Tyler Parks

 Biography

 Dr. Tyler Munroe Parks is a Lecturer in Film Studies and has been at the University of St Andrews since 2018.
-His research and teaching interests include film and the environment, global art cinema, and the history of Japanese film style and its interpretation and influence in Europe, the US, and elsewhere.
+His research and teaching interests include environmental film history and theory, global art cinema, and East Asian cinemas, especially Japanese and Taiwanese.

 His research on film and the environment is oriented around two topics.
 The first is the increasing number of ecologically minded landscape films produced since the final decades of the 20th-century.
-This work is especially concerned with moving image works that employ text and image in ways that position them somewhere between documentary and experimental film.
-In a recent article on James Benning’s Deseret, he examines how such films sculpt a sense of place through the conjunction of landscape and history.
+This work is especially concerned with moving image works that employ text and image in ways that position them somewhere between documentary and experimental film, while requiring viewers to negotiate information about places viewed in ways that make them reflect on the cultural input on their supposedly natural responses to landscape.

-The other topic related to film and environment that Dr Parks is currently exploring is the production and promotional use of films by institutions that have worked to both alter and preserve landscapes.
-His research in this vein is focused on films made about water projects (such as dams) by the US Bureau of Reclamation and the Los Angeles Department of Water and Power.
-In addition, he is exploring the use of film by national parks such as Yosemite.
+The other topic relates to environmental film history, focusing on the production and promotional use of films by institutions that have worked to both alter and preserve landscapes.
+His research in this vein is focused on films made by the US Department of the Interior, especially those about water projects (such as dams) by the US Bureau of Reclamation, and those made by and for the National Park Service about the parks of the American West.

-He teaches on all of these topics and a number of others, such as film theory, film history and historiography, genre, and Third Cinemas.
+He teaches on all of these topics and a number of others, such as Cinema and Travel, Film Theory, Sensory Cinema, and Political Cinemas.

 Selected publications